LoyolaChicagoBooks/curricula/source/30-software-engineering/content.rst

 Python - DBC
 ^^^^^^^^^^^^^

 Here is an example of how Python supports DBC?
-It must have at least one postcondition, precondition, and invariant.
+It has at least one postcondition, precondition, and invariant.

 .. code-block:: python